Sex, Teens, and Everything in Between

 Full Transcript below

-Dr. Adam: Hello and Welcome, I am Dr. Adam Dorsay.
-A Psychologist at Silicon Valley.
-I am a host of SuperPsyched.
-A podcast dedicated to supercharging your life.
-Each episode contains fun, high-quality interviews with expert looking at psychology from all angles.
+Dr. Adam: Hello and Welcome.
+I am Dr. Adam Dorsay, a psychologist in Silicon Valley.
+I am a host of SuperPsyched, a podcast dedicated to supercharging your life.
+Each episode contains fun, high-quality interviews with experts looking at psychology from all angles.
 SuperPsyched is your tool to get more of what you want in your life and less of what you don’t.

 Sex and teens.
 The topic itself can be super uncomfortable, overwhelming, and even scary to both parents and adolescents.